 More India Train Travel Tips!

 Many foreigners are reluctant to eat train-food – with different advice being given out about whether it’s a sensible decision to eat or not.
 Personally I’ve eaten it many many times and had no stomach issues, but if you’ve just arrived in India or have a sensitive tum, you can give it a miss.
-We recommend you take provisions with you in case there’s not food around when you’re hungry 🙂
+I recommend you take provisions with you in case there’s not food around when you’re hungry 🙂

 You can even order food to your seat now, too using various services – pick a restaurant you like at an upcoming station and tuck in!